 Hoon offences are traffic offences that allow the police or a magistrate to impound or immobilize a motor vehicle.
 They are often regarded as anti-social driving offences.
-Anti-hoon laws were originally enacted to target drivers who intentionally skidded, squealed tires, smoked their tires, made donuts, or engaged in similar annoying driving behaviour.
+Anti-hoon laws were originally enacted to target drivers who intentionally skidded, squealed tires, smoked their tires, or engaged in similar annoying driving behaviour.

 Those behaviours and certain others that involve annoying or moderately dangerous behaviour are now classified as Tier 2 offences.
 A 2010 amendment to the anti-hoon law classified more dangerous traffic violations (including repeat offences of unlicensed driving and driving with an excessive blood alcohol concentration) as Tier 1 offences.

-The police can impound or immobilize a vehicle for 30 days if they have reasonable cause to believe it was use to commit a hoon offence.
+The police can impound or immobilize a vehicle for 30 days if they have reasonable cause to believe it was used to commit a hoon offence.
 In addition to the normal penalties associated with traffic offences, the Magistrate’s Court can impose an additional (3 month maximum) period of impoundment or immobilization, and in some cases of repeated hoon offences, can order forfeiture of the vehicle.

-Whether impoundment or immobilization is imposed by the police or considered by the court as a punishment, the vehicle’s owner or registered operator has a right to ask the court to release the vehicle if the impoundment, immobilization, or forfeiture would cause an exceptional hardship.
+Whether impoundment or immobilization is imposed by the police or considered by the court as a punishment, the vehicle’s owner or registered operator has a right to ask the court to release the vehicle if the impoundment, immobilization, or forfeiture would cause exceptional hardship.

 One court noted that an “exceptional” hardship must be greater than the ordinary hardship that the law intends.
-It therefore will not be easy for a driver who has been found guilty of a hoon offence to convince the court to release his or her vehicle.
+It, therefore, will not be easy for a driver who has been found guilty of a hoon offence to convince the court to release his or her vehicle.

 An understanding of the phrase “exceptional hardship” might be found in cases that consider “exceptional circumstances” as that term is used in sentencing law.
 At least one court concluded that the two phrases have a similar, if not identical, meaning.

 In the leading case defining “exceptional circumstances” in Victoria, a judge relying on the Oxford English Dictionary considered the possibility that “exceptional” means “any variation from the norm.”
-At the same time, if the purpose of legislation is to limit the circumstances under which relief will be granted, the judge suggested that an exceptional circumstance might be one that rarely occurs.
+At the same time, if the purpose of the legislation is to limit the circumstances under which relief will be granted, the judge suggested that an exceptional circumstance might be one that rarely occurs.

 As a practical matter, the meaning of “exceptional” probably falls somewhere in between the two extremes of “atypical” and “rare.”
 Declining to give the term “exceptional” a precise definition, the judge concluded that what is “exceptional” depends on the circumstances.
 In other words, the meaning of “exceptional” in any particular case is up to the judge.

-Here are some arguments that might persuade a court that an exceptional hardship justifies release of a vehicle:
+Here are some arguments that might persuade a court that an exceptional hardship justifies the release of a vehicle:

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.